 New York State Senate

 LIFE CAN CHANGE IN AN INSTANT.
-On December 5, 2014, our team member Jawana Richardson’s husband Sherman was killed by a hit-and-run driver.
-She received the call while at work.
-Had the driver stayed and called the police or an ambulance, Jawana's husband of more than twenty years might have lived.
-Instead the driver fled – perhaps to avoid DWI charges (we may never know.)
-The suspect also attempted to destroy evidence by setting the car he was driving on fire.
-The suspect never took responsibility for his actions; he left an innocent person to die on the side of the road.
-It took law enforcement more than nine months to find the alleged perpetrator that killed our friend’s husband.
-Our team member’s life has changed forever because of this heinous act.
-See Jawana’s story here: http://www.nbcnewyork.com/news/local/Fatal-Hit-And-Run-Arrest-Mineola-Long-Island-Burned-Car-NY-328849601.html A HIT AND RUN CAN HAPPEN TO ANY ONE OF US.
+On Friday December 5, 2014, my husband kissed me goodbye at 6:00AM before he left for work.
+We had plans to attend a holiday party that evening and we were looking forward to it.
+These plans never came to fruition.
+Sherman was killed in a horrific hit and run crash thirty minutes after leaving home.
+A man who was drunk and high and speeding 80 miles per hour from the left lane to the right lane crashed into my husband’s car forcing him off the road into a tree and left him to die alone.
+Had the driver stayed and called for help, perhaps my husband of more than twenty years might have lived.
+Instead the driver fled and later conspired to destroy evidence by setting the car he was driving on fire.
+The suspect never took responsibility for his actions.
+It took law enforcement more than nine months of persistent and diligent detective work to find the perpetrator and bring him to justice.
+To this day there is not an ounce of remorse.
+My life and our familie's life has changed forever because of this heinous act.
+See link to media story here: http://www.nbcnewyork.com/news/local/Fatal-Hit-And-Run-Arrest-Mineola-Long-Island-Burned-Car-NY-328849601.html A HIT AND RUN CAN HAPPEN TO ANY ONE OF US.
 Please help us seek increased penalties for drivers who flee the scene of a crash without reporting, leaving helpless pedestrians and motorists severely injured or dead on our streets and roadways.
-You can help by signing and sharing this petition to help us raise awareness of this serious crime.
-Your signature will show support for passage of hit-and-run legislation by the New York State Assembly, and ultimately by Governor Andrew Cuomo.
+HOW CAN YOU HELP There are thousands of cases just like Sherman’s, where lives have been shattered or families torn apart due to serious injuries and fatalities caused by hit and run drivers.
+Help be a voice for those who suffer in silence.
+You can be an important part of changing legislation by signing and sharing this petition to help raise awareness of this serious crime.
+Your signature will show support for passage of tougher hit-and-run legislation by the New York State Assembly, and ultimately by Governor Andrew Cuomo.
 As the law stands now, the penalties for a driver leaving the scene of an incident he/she has caused are too lenient.
-It is actually to the driver’s benefit to leave in an effort to cover up reckless driving or DWI.
-Some who leave are never caught, leaving a family with no justice and no closure and if they are caught they are likely to face lower charges.
-So the current law actually encourages people to leave.
-We are ‘Team Make-It-Happen’ — and we are part of SUNY Empire State College’s Student Leadership Institute.
-We are advocating for change for the safety of all pedestrians and motorists in the state of New York.
-Our goal is to bring awareness of these heinous crimes to the public and to collect 10,000 signatures to show our politicians we are concerned about our safety and to urge our legislators to pass this bill.
-There are thousands of cases just like Jawana’s husband's, where lives have been shattered or families torn apart due to serious injuries and fatalities caused by hit and run drivers.
-We are fighting for those who suffer in silence.
-PLEASE SHARE YOUR OWN STORY at our Facebook page Project Sherman.
-Passage of this legislation is the only way for the law to stop giving drivers who leave the scene of a crash a benefit for leaving.
-This revised bill will elevate the crime of leaving the scene of an incident with serious injury from an E felony to a D felony.
-In the case of a fatal DWI or leaving the scene, the charge will be raised from a D felony to a C felony.
-Last year the legislature tried to pass a bill that required more than one person to die (and other restrictions) before a C felony could apply.
-The C felony also needs to apply to fatal hit-and-runs where only one person is killed (not only multiple deaths.
-A single life matters as much as multiple lives).
-If this legislation does not pass, reckless drivers will continue to evade the law and not face the consequences of their actions.
+It is to the driver’s benefit to leave to cover up reckless driving or DWI.
+Some who leave are never caught, leaving a family with no justice and no closure, and if they are caught they are likely to face lower charges and minimal jail time.
+The current law encourages people to leave.
+There are more than ten legislative bills pending in the Assembly Committee on Transportation in Albany that will meet this objective.
+Below is a link to one of several bills pending Leg# A3230 which is supported by more than twenty assembly members across the state of N.Y.
+So why is it stalled? http://nyassembly.gov/leg/?bn=A03230&term=2017n Passage of this legislation is the only way for the law to stop giving drivers who leave the scene of a crash a benefit for leaving.
+If our politicians continue to turn their back on this issue, reckless drivers will continue to evade the law and not face the consequences of their actions.
 This is a serious crime and can happen to any one of us, our family members, friends, coworkers, neighbors as we travel through our streets and roadways in the State of New York.
-WE NEED YOU!
-Let’s show our politicians we want action now by signing the petition and sharing it with everyone you know.
-By doing so you are using your power to support the passage of legislative bill S2136/A7785: https://www.nysenate.gov/legislation/bills/2015/s2136 This bill will move us a step closer in protecting all motorists and pedestrians on our streets and roadways in the state of New York.
-If you would like to share thoughts or personal stories, please write us at email@example.com Thank you for your support!
+The end of the assembly session is quickly approaching June 21, 2017.
+If no bills are passed we will have to start again next year.
+In the mean while innocent pedestrians and motorists will be seriously injured or killed.
+Help bring awareness and show New York State politicians we want action now by signing the petition and sharing it with everyone you know.
+By doing so you are using your power to support the passage of heightened penalties.
+If you would like to share thoughts or personal stories, please write us at firstname.lastname@example.org HELP KEEP NEW YORKERS SAFE ON OUR STREETS AND ROADWAYS.
+Thank you for your support

 Pass the "Nickolas Bill" so our tiniest newborns don't die.